Finite Sample Theory for High-Dimensional Functional/Scalar Time Series with Applications: High-dimensional functional linear lagged regression

-In this section, we first develop a three-step procedure to estimate sparse functional coefficients in model~(\ref{model_fully}) and then apply our derived non-asymptotic results in Section~\ref{sec_fpca} to investigate the convergence properties of the estimates under high-dimensional scaling.
+In this section, we first develop a three-step procedure to estimate sparse functional coefficients in model~(\ref{model_fully}) and then apply our derived finite sample results in Section~\ref{sec_fpca} to investigate the convergence properties of the estimates under high-dimensional scaling.

-\subsection{Estimation Procedure}
+\subsection{Estimation procedure}